ApeWorX/ape/docs/userguides/cache.md

 In [2]: chain.blocks[-2].transactions
 ```

-If you have a contract that you would like to get events from and you have made transactions:
+On a deployed contract, you can query events:
+- Below, FooHappened is the event from your contract instance that you want to query from.

 ```python
 contract_instance.FooHappened.query("*", start_block=-1)